claydotio/flak-cannon/README.md

 Create an experiment in `/experiments` and add it to `/experiments/index.js`
 Do not edit running experiments, instead create new ones.

-The `assign()` method must be deterministic, parameters must be unique across all app experiments
+The `assign()` method must be deterministic, parameters must be unique across all experiments

 #### Example